Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 Partially open - depending on location.

 Shops & markets are operating at limited capacity with shorter timings.
-A nationwide curfew has been imposed from 9pm to 6am until around 2 March and might be extended.
+During Ramadan, a nationwide curfew is in place from 8pm to 6am.

 A negative result of a COVID-19 test taken not more than 72 hours before departure is required to enter Morocco.